Recreational vessels, yachts and small craft

 Keep receipts for any duty-free purchases you’re claiming, as we may inspect them.

-Visitors to New Zealand may import a yacht or sailing craft for up to 2 years without paying duty and GST or a financial security provided they meet all of the following criteria:
+Visitors to New Zealand may import a yacht or sailing craft for up to 2 years without paying duty and GST or a cash security provided they meet all of the following criteria:

 - they are a permanent resident of a country other than New Zealand

 - the yacht or sailing craft will not be sold or offered for sale in New Zealand, or destroyed or given away without permission from Customs